Coffman Chair for University Distinguished Teaching Scholars

 ¹Charles Glassick, Mary Huber and Gene Maeroff, Scholarship Assessed: Evaluation of the Professoriate, Jossey-Bass, Inc., Publishers, San Franscisco, CA, 1977, pg.
 25.

-Documentation should be presented in a portfolio format.
+Documentation should be prepared for submission in an electronic (PDF) format.

 Supporting materials should document distinguished accomplishments in undergraduate teaching and learning.
 The portfolio should include (see a-g):